Course detail

 Assesment methods and criteria linked to learning outcomes

-Credit written test (at the end of the semester).
-Pass mark 50 %.
+Credit written test (at the end of the semester, usually in 12th week).
+Pass mark is 50 %.

 Examination:

 Written test with closed questions.
-Pass mark 50 %.
+Pass mark is 50 %.

 The credit will have a 40 % weighting in the overall course mark while the examination will account for 60 %.